rv64m/dotfiles/README.md

 After enabling the `json` function and restarting:

-- It will automatically install Treesitter's JSON syntax highlighting.
+- It will automatically install Treesitter\'s JSON syntax highlighting.
 - It will automatically install and configure the [jsonls](https://github.com/microsoft/vscode-json-languageservice) Language Server.

 </details>